Garthorpe, Lincolnshire

-Garthorpe is a village in North Lincolnshire, England.
+Garthorpe is a village in the North Lincolnshire, England.
 It is situated approximately 8 mi south-east from Goole, 1 mi west from the River Trent, and in the Isle of Axholme.

-Together with Fockerby, which is contiguous with the village, Garthorpe forms a civil parish of about 500 inhabitants, measured as 418 in the 2011 census.
+It was previously a civil parish in its own right, but now forms part of a civil parish with its contiguous Fockerby.
+The civil parish, named Garthorpe and Fockerby, had 446 residents in the 2021 census.

 Geography

 Garthorpe is located on low-lying land about 1 mi to the west of the River Trent.
 Fockerby is immediately to the west, and the two places now form one community.
 Three minor roads radiate from the village centre.
 That to the north leads to Adlingfleet, while the road to the south-west leads to Luddington.
 A third road heads eastwards, and used to serve the ferry to Burton upon Stather, but now stops short of the banks of the Trent.
 It turns to the south, and follows the western bank of the river.
 West of the road and the river is the site of the deserted medieval village of Waterton.